MIT-Emerging-Talent/ET6-CDSP-starter/0_domain_study/sources/sources.md

 **Predictive Analytics in BNPL for Smarter Lending**
 Authors: Mihir Mistry (Kody Technolab)
 Year: 2024
-Link: [The Complete Guide to Using Predictive Analytics in BNPL]( https://kodytechnolab.com/blog/predictive-analytics-in-buy-now-pay-later-bnpl/ )
+Link: [The Complete Guide to Using Predictive Analytics in BNPL][]

-Key Points:
+[The Complete Guide to Using Predictive Analytics in BNPL]: https://kodytechnolab.com/blog/predictive-analytics-in-buy-now-pay-later-bnpl/ Key Points:

 - Real-time ML systems analyze **transaction context** (merchant risk, product category)